Together-Java/ModernJava/src/multi_file_programs/the_anonymous_main_class.md

-# The anonymous main class
+# The Anonymous Main Class

 Surprise!
 Everything in Java is actually in a class.